keetzhill/keetzhill/README.md

 - 👋 Hi, I’m @keetzhill
-- 👀 I’m interested in Data Science and Data Engineering
+- 👀 I’m interested in Digit Marketing, Data Science and Business Analytics
-- 🌱 I’m currently learning Python Programming
+- 🌱 I’m currently learning Python Programming and SQL
-- 💞️ I’m looking to collaborate on applying Data Science to automotive engineering.
+- 💞️ I’m looking to collaborate on applying Data Science to Business and Marketing Analytics.
 - 📫 How to reach me ... keetzh@yahoo.com

 <!---